 It uses mathematical (often physics-based) models enhanced with experimental or statistical data sets.
 Data sets can be very large in some cases leading to the use of big-data methodologies.
 These approaches are increasingly wide-spread across mechanical, aeronautical, materials, electrical, and chemical engineering disciplines.

-If you have your own research idea instead, please explore the links to each of our 5 Schools below and read the guidance on how to find and contact a prospective supervisor.
+If you have your own research idea instead, or if you are a PDS applicant, please explore the links to each of our 5 Schools below and read the guidance on how to find and contact a prospective supervisor.

 - School of Electronic Engineering and Computer Science